tamagui/tamagui/next.md

       - set secureTextEntry automatically for type="password"
   - shorthands-only type/docs
   - tokens-only type/docs
-  - validate Label with Select, Input, Switch etc all work with it
   - test Android in starters repo
   - if no enterStyle or exitStyle set with AnimatePresence, it doesn't exit
   - // TODO infer ref